Differences between undergraduate and graduate schools

 Intensive Lecture: Fundamentals of AI Systems

-Intensive Lecture: AI Systems Practice
+Intensive Lecture: Practical AI Systems

 Year-long intensive course: Introduction to Interdisciplinary Information Studies III